looqey/projectson/README.md

 *   **Highly Configurable**: Tailor the data collection precisely to your needs.
 *   **Reduces Manual Labor**: Automates the process of gathering project context.
 *   **Compact Output**: The JSON output is designed to be concise, especially after content exclusions and space normalization.
-*   **GUI for Ease of Use**: No need to be a command-line wizard for basic operations.
+*   **GUI for Ease of Use**: No need to be a command-line wizard for visual configuration and review.
+*   **CLI for Automation**: Integrate projectson into your development workflows and CI/CD pipelines.
 *   **Version Controllable Configs**: Store your collection profiles (`.yaml` files) in your project repository.
 *   **Improved LLM Context**: Provides cleaner, more relevant input to LLMs, potentially leading to better results and reduced token usage.